We're nearing 'peak population.' These economists are worried

 Because in your book, what's interesting is you talk about how there are a lot of countries where governments actually have policies aimed at supporting parents and families with children, but even those countries see falling rates.

-even there being a broad public understanding that depopulation is a problem.
+we're at the very beginning of even there being a broad public understanding that depopulation is a problem.
+Okay, okay.

 But

-do you have a sense of what the future would look like like in a world where we've managed to avoid exponential depopulation?
+still, do you have a sense of what the future would look like in a world where we've managed to avoid exponential depopulation?

 I mean, a future in which we avoid depopulation, a future where the population stabilizes at some level, is going to be a future in which people choose to have an average of two kids per two adults.